The Minnesota Guide to Section 8 Housing

 Find Out More on Section 8 in Minnesota

-Almost 10% of Minnesota residents live below the poverty line, and the Section 8 Housing Choice Voucher program exists to help those people find and afford safe, clean housing.
+Section 8 in Minnesota provides critical assistance for those struggling with housing costs.
+Almost 10% of Minnesota residents live below the poverty line, and Minnesota’s Section 8 Housing Choice Voucher program exists to help those people find and afford safe, clean housing.
 Moreover, the program extends much deeper with specific elements to address issues such as special assistance for people with disabilities and elderly persons.
-You can find additional guides and check the waiting list for Section 8 in Minnesota on the HUD Housing Network website.